Related Topics:

 • Works steadily and stays on task through the entire class period.

-• Brings needed tools for writing down and reading back notes and other important informations
+• Brings needed tools for writing down and reading back notes and other important information.

 Graduation Requirements